 How to get around: Car, rental car, bus or bicycle.

 How long to stay: You could spend several days exploring Skye but beware—accommodations are limited so book in advance.

 While Islay is one of the most popular islands to visit in Scotland, Jura, only minutes away by ferry, is often overlooked.
 Its bleak geography makes it feel more remote than it is — only 5 miles from the mainland.

-The Paps of Jura, three conical shaped mountains, dominate the landscape.
-If you’re a hard-core hiker, consider tackling all three peaks with the 10 hour, 10-mile trek.
+The Paps of Jura, three conical-shaped mountains, dominate the landscape.
+If you’re a hard-core hiker, consider tackling all three peaks with the 10 hours, 10-mile trek.

 How to get there: Take the ferry from Kennicraig on the mainland and then a ferry from Islay.

 How to get around: Car, rental car (from Islay), bicycle (rental available) and limited bus service.

 How long to stay: Jura makes a lovely day trip from Islay.

 At first glance, Rum feels relatively barren.
 Only 30 people call it home and consequently, the goat population outnumbers the humans by 10:1.
 The landscape is hilly, treacherous and wet, ideal for wildlife and nature walks but more difficult for carving out a living.

 Visitors should bring good hiking shoes and be prepared to walk uphill at least some of the time.
 They’ll be treated to breathtaking scenery and may even see a few of the red deer.
 Deer were introduced to the island when textile tycoon John Bullough purchased Rum as his hunting playground in 1888.